-- \$564 million expense in the Engineering and Construction Group related to asbestos and silica liabilities; - \$117 million loss in the Offshore Operations segment on the Barracuda-Caratinga project in Brazil; - \$108 million gain in Other Energy Services on the sale of our 50% interest in European Marine Contractors;
+- \$564 million expense in the Engineering and Construction Group related to asbestos and silica liabilities; - \$117 million loss in the Engineering and Construction Group on the Barracuda-Caratinga project in Brazil; - \$108 million gain in Landmark and Other Energy Services on the sale of our 50% interest in European Marine Contractors; - \$107 million in expense related to restructuring charges, of which \$64 million related to Landmark and Other Energy Services, \$18 million related to the Engineering and Construction Group and \$25 million related to general corporate; - \$98 million expense in Landmark and Other Energy Services related to patent infringement litigation; - \$80 million expense resulting from the write-off of billed and accrued receivables related to the Highlands Insurance Company litigation in the Engineering and Construction Group, formerly reported in general corporate;

-- \$107 million in expense related to restructuring charges, of which \$64 million related to Other Energy Services, million related to the Engineering and Construction segments and \$25 million related to general corporate; - \$98 million expense in Other Energy Services related to patent infringement litigation: - \$80 million expense resulting from the write-off of billed and accrued receivables related to the Highlands Insurance Company litigation in the asbestos and silica charges, formerly reported in general corporate; - \$79 million loss in Other Energy Services on the sale of our 50% equity investment in the Bredero-Shaw joint venture; and \$29 million gain for the value of stock received from the - demutualization of an insurance provider in general corporate.
+- \$79 million loss in Landmark and Other Energy Services on the sale of our 50% equity investment in the Bredero-Shaw joint venture; and - \$29 million gain for the value of stock received from the demutualization of an insurance provider in general corporate.

 In 2002, we recorded no amortization of goodwill due to the adoption of SFAS No. 142.
-For 2001, we recorded \$42 million in goodwill amortization (\$2 million in Drilling and Formation Evaluation, \$22 million in Other Energy Services, \$8 million in Onshore Operations, \$5 million in Offshore Operations, \$3 million in Operations and Maintenance Services, and \$2 million in Infrastructure Operations).
+For 2001, we recorded \$42 million in goodwill amortization (\$18 million in Engineering and Construction Group, \$17 million in Landmark and Other Energy Services, \$5 million in Production Optimization, and \$2 million in Drilling and Formation Evaluation).